FIFA 21 First XI SBC solutions: How to solve and which players to use

 FIFA 21 First XI SBC solutions

-The First XI SBC is a daunting one.
-It requires you to make a 100 chemistry team using 11 players, eight of which are rare, all from different leagues.
-The only affordable way to solve it is using players from one of three nations, who have enough rare players in different leagues to tick off all the requirements.
+The First XI SBC was a daunting one.
+It required you to make a 100 chemistry team using 11 players, eight of which were rare, all from different leagues.
+The only affordable way to solve it was to use players from one of three nations, who had enough rare players in different leagues to tick off all the requirements.

-The FIFA 21 First XI SBC requirements are:
+The FIFA 21 First XI SBC requirements were:

 • Gold Players: 11